elmar/dh-dist-zilla/README.markdown

   by Ricardo Signes (linear, but partially outdated)

 * [The official Dist::Zilla Tutorials](http://dzil.org/tutorial/start.html)
-  by Ricardo Signes and others (non-linear, seems to based on the above, more extensive and more uptodate than the above)
+  by Ricardo Signes and others (non-linear, seem to be based on the above, more extensive and more uptodate than the above)